arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Enabling Geo-Replication_

 	> **Note:** If you turn off geo-replication, you have locally redundant storage (LRS).
 For locally redundant storage, account data is replicated three times within the same data center.
 LRS is offered at discounted rates.
-Be aware that if you turn off geo-replication, and you later change your mind, you will incur a one-time data cost to replicate your existing data to the secondary location.
+Be aware that if you turn off geo-replication and later change your mind, you will incur a one-time data cost to replicate your existing data to the secondary location.

 <a name="Ex2Task2" />
 #### Task 2 - Configuring Monitoring ####